ajaybisht1/Analytics-Portfolio/README.md

  <img width="823" alt="image" src="https://github.com/ajaybisht1/Excel_Dashboard/assets/146637154/209c8026-e4bf-4636-9c63-972e0a5fa77d">

-- This worksheet is linked to access database and works as a data source for the worosheet 5 & worksheet 6.
+- This worksheet is linked to access database and works as a data source for the worksheet 5 & worksheet 6.
 On just a single refresh it gets updated to the current
 - Column A to G are retrieving from database and column H to N are manually added with formulas (Vlookup, IF error, Today) and these columns are useful to create next few worksheets.

 #### Worksheet 5 (Pending Activity 3 Ageing)